 LOAD MANAGEMENT

-Distributor may control load: Subject to clause 4.3, if the Distributor provides a Price Category or Price Option for a non-continuous level of service in respect of part or all of the Customer’s load (a "Controlled Load Option"), and charges the Trader on the basis of the Controlled Load Option in respect of the Customer,
+Distributor may control load: Subject to clause 5.3, if:

+the Distributor provides a Price Category or Price Option for a non-continuous level of service in respect of part or all of the Customer’s load (a "Controlled Load Option"), and charges the Trader on the basis of the Controlled Load Option in respect of the Customer; or

+the Distributor provides any other service in respect of part or all of the Customer’s load advised by the distributor to the Trader from time to time (an “Other Load Control Option”) with respect to the Customer (who elects to take up the Other Load Control Option),

 the Distributor may control part or all of the Customer’s load (as the case may be) in accordance with this clause 5, Schedule 1, and Schedule 8.

 Trader may control load: Subject to clause 5.3, if the Trader offers to a Customer, and the Customer elects to take up, a price option for a non-continuous level of service by allowing the Trader to control part of or all of the Customer's load, the Trader may control part or all of the Customer's load (as the case may be) in accordance with this clause 5 and Schedule 8.